mstksg/inCode/copy/entries/typed-sm-lc-3.md

 ### Other Backends

-> TODO: Sketch how the same `Machine Env` value could target Graphviz,
+> TODO: Sketch how the same `Machine Env` value could target Graphviz, a
-> PureScript, Dhall, a C-ish embedded DSL, or a Haskell simulator.
-This keeps
+> Haskell simulator, test-case generation, PureScript, Dhall, or a C-ish
-> the JavaScript backend from feeling like the only payoff.
+> embedded DSL.
+This keeps the JavaScript backend from feeling like the only
+> payoff.

 ### Was This Worth It?